LUC-Intro-to-Web-Development/web-application-repository-Aleeya-Syed/README.md

 ## Application Pages
 * **Home** Main page offers dialog box for user to enter birthdate and get custom vaccine schedule.
-* **Resources** This page shows links to information from trusted sources about vaccines nd related topics.
+* **Resources** This page shows links to information from trusted sources about vaccines and related topics.
 The user will be able to learn more about importance of vaccines.
 * **Educate** This page displays facts about childhood vaccinations in a sequential, methodical way that serves to motivate parents to follow the recommended vaccination schedule.
-The user will learn about key reasons to vaccinate and the unfortunate consequences of ignoring recommende vaccine schedules.
+The user will learn about key reasons to vaccinate and the unfortunate consequences of ignoring recommended vaccine schedules.

 ## Application Goals
 1. To create custom vaccination schedule